 5. Vocabulary and Language Games

 Use the letter wheel to spin for a random letter and ask students to name a word from the lesson's vocabulary that starts with that letter.
-This works brilliantly for language learning, literacy lessons, and spelling practice.
+Works brilliantly for language learning, literacy lessons, and spelling practice.

 Teacher tip: The letter wheel has a Vowels Only mode — great for phonics activities with younger students who are learning vowel sounds.